ShimonSays13/Mini_Python_Projects/README.md

 These 3 projects are beginner level.
-All of these projects have been edited using MS Visual Studio.
+All of these projects have been coded using python language using MS Visual Studio Code.

 Project 1: Pig Game